AMWA-TV/ms-05-02/docs/Framework.md

 A class ID sequence reflects the ancestry of the class being identified.

 A class ID field is either a definition index or an authority key.
-A definition index is an ordinal that starts at 1 for every inheritance level of the control model for example `[ 1, 1, 3, 5]`.
+A definition index is an ordinal that starts at 1 for every inheritance level of the control model class tree for example `[ 1, 1, 3, 5]`.

 The class id for all standard control classes defined by the framework MUST not contain authority keys.